 Germany runs a bifurcated system of infringement and nullity proceedings.

 In general, each party must set out and prove the actual features of the legal rule favourable to this party.
-The plaintiff must prove the conditions on which its claims are based, and the alleged infringer must prove the facts that deny the claims, whereas the concrete distribution and extent of the burden of proof in the course of the proceedings depend on the submissions in the specific case.
-The more detailed the submission with respect to one fact, the more detailed must be the response.
+The plaintiff must prove the conditions on which their claims are based, and the alleged infringer must prove the facts that deny the claims, whereas the concrete distribution and extent of the burden of proof in the course of the proceedings depend on the submissions in the specific case.
+The more detailed the submission in respect of one fact, the more detailed must be the response.

-It is then the responsibility of the defendant to respond to this submission conclusively and substantively and, in case of dispute, to provide proof for his or her allegations.
-This includes also any defence he or she may rely on (e.g., invalidity of the patent).
+It is then the responsibility of the defendant to respond to this submission conclusively and substantively and, in case of dispute, to provide proof for the allegations.
+This also includes any defence they might rely on (e.g., invalidity of the patent).

 Documents, affidavits and live testimony are used as evidence to prove or rebut the infringement.
 Further, expert witnesses are an important means of evidence.
 However, if the court deems that an expert witness opinion is necessary to hand down a judgment, it will appoint its own expert witness.
 Such expert witnesses are the most common means of providing evidence in patent infringement cases.
 Expert witnesses appointed or submitted by the parties have less importance.
 The court will carefully consider the expert opinion rendered by its appointed expert witness.
 However, it is not bound by this opinion and may deviate from it.

-In general, the German infringement courts can be considered to be patent owner-friendly owing to their generally very broad functional interpretation of claims.
+In general, the German infringement courts can be considered patent owner friendly owing to their generally very broad functional interpretation of claims.
 There are some slight differences between the infringement courts.
 The current tendency is that the Dusseldorf courts follow the most liberal claim interpretation.